beached/parse_template/Readme.md

 } );
 ```

 The previous example adds a callback that takes the arguments of int, int, and bool and returns an int.
-The result must be a string or have a ``` to_string ``` overload.
+The result must be a string, have a ``` to_string ``` overload, or take a `daw::io::WriteProxy &` param.
 To use the example in a template you would call it like the following:

 ``` html
 <%call args="callback_name,5,5,true"%><br>